Reading & Writing

 Through frequent and diverse readings and writing exercises, students hone elements of craft through the development of voice, imagery, characterization, dialogue, rhythm, and narration.
 Students work in poetry, prose, fiction, and creative nonfiction.
 Works produced by acclaimed writers, as well as by students in the class, form the basis of discussion in the workshop process.

-A range of technical and imaginative concerns will be introduced through exercises and discussions students will produce their own writing for the critical analysis of the class.
+A range of technical and imaginative concerns will be introduced through exercises and discussions, where students will produce their own writing for the critical analysis of the class.
 Students will begin to develop the critical skills that will allow them to read like writers and understand, on a technical level, how accomplished creative writing is produced.

 Iowa Young Writers’ Studio 2-week summer residential program

-Every summer we offer both in-person and online versions of the 2-week Summer Residential Program.
-The summer 2024 in-person and online programs will run concurrently from June 16-29, 2024 (Session 1) and again from July 14-27, 2024 (Session 2).
-Students at the Summer Residential Program will spend 2 weeks deeply immersed in the art and craft of creative writing.
+The 2025 Summer Residential Program will have two sessions: June 15-28, 2025 (Session 1) and July 13-26, 2025 (Session 2).
+The Summer Residential Program will take place in Iowa City, Iowa on the University of Iowa campus.
+Students at the program will spend 2 weeks deeply immersed in the art and craft of creative writing.
 Each student will take one core course for the duration of the session.
-The core courses are taught by graduates of the renowned Iowa Writers' Workshop.
+The core courses are taught by graduates of the renowned Iowa Writers' Workshop and by graduates of University of Iowa MFA programs in playwriting and nonfiction writing.
 Students may select a core course in fiction writing, poetry writing, or creative writing (which includes some combination of fiction, poetry, and personal essay).
 We also offer core courses in TV writing and playwriting.
 Students will share their writing with teachers and peers, receive constructive critique, and participate in writing exercises and activities.
-To supplement the core courses, we'll also offer readings by exciting published writers; workshops on process and aspects of craft; discussions on writing-adjacent subjects (literary translation, film, revision, mental health); collaborative projects to allow small groups of students to work together; as well as open mics, talent shows, icebreakers, and social gatherings designed to give students the opportunity to connect with one another.
+To supplement the core courses, we'll also offer readings by exciting published writers; workshops on process and aspects of craft; discussions on writing-adjacent subjects (literary translation, revision); collaborative projects to allow small groups of students to work together; as well as open mics, talent shows, icebreakers, and social gatherings designed to give students the opportunity to connect with one another.

 We believe that cultivating and protecting one's writing life—the artistic practice, the inner journey of exploration and discovery—should take precedence over pursuing a writing career, though certainly the former can lead to the latter.
 Above all, we want to bring adolescent writers together to celebrate all that they have in common, to encourage them to explore themselves and their worlds, and to welcome them into the large community of writers that radiates outward from Iowa City.